sklementiev/mixins/README.md

 How often have you imagined to be able to extend class functionality without actually writing any code?

 Now you can!
 You can add required functionality to any class just by adding an interface definition to it!

+**No external libraries, no proxy magic, no compile-time MSIL weaving required!**

 You can freely add and mix any generic functionality/behaviours from mixins into your class.

 Example time!